Back to Blog

 React hooks were first introduced to the world in February 2019 with the release of React 16.8, and they’ve quickly become one of the library’s hottest features.
 However, there’s a lot to know about hooks (the official docs list ten different ones!).

 Let’s start with a quick introduction to what hooks are.
 Simply put, they’re functions that let you “hook into” different features of React.
+Among the various hooks available, there are built-in hooks like useState and useReducer, which are essential for managing state in your applications.

 While hooks are completely opt-in (React works fine without them), they can open up a whole new world of possibilities.
 In this article, we’re going to look at two hooks — and we’ll even build a couple of apps with them!